-A Grant Funding agreement exists between the Council and Homes England for a Housing Infrastructure Fund $\pounds 2.193$ m.
+A Grant Funding agreement exists between the Council and Homes England for a Housing Infrastructure Fund £2.193m.
 The grant will assist in the delivery of 796 homes in the Southern Neighbourhood by Keepmoat Homes.
 The HIF Grant must be fully recovered by the Council and a legal charge has therefore been placed on the land.
-A roof tax of $\pounds 2,755.25$ per property will be payable, due as each block of 45 properties are completed.
+A roof tax of £2,755.25 per property will be payable, due when blocks of 45 properties are completed.
 As the roof tax is dependent on completion of properties, it is uncertain how quickly this money will be repaid to the Council.